 Choosing the best payment method for you

-How do you choose the payment method that best fits your company culture, while also ensuring you can track travel spend?
-A managed corporate travel payment strategy can support your travel programme, your travellers, and create savings opportunities.
-The right management tool and payment setup will let you receive, share, process, and reconcile your payments easily.
+How do you choose the payment method that best fits your company culture, while also enabling you to track travel spend?
+A managed corporate travel payment strategy can support your travel programme and your travellers, and create savings opportunities.
+The right management tool and payment setup will let you receive, share, process and reconcile your payments easily.

 Let’s look at some of the most common business travel payment solutions used by businesses right now: